damianhakert/damianhakert.github.io/source/_posts/2015-06-22-gitlab-7-12-released.markdown

 See our [documentation on how to setup SAML integration](http://doc.gitlab.com/ce/integration/saml.html).

+## Web Hook for Comments

+There is a new web hook available that will trigger on all comments.
+Make good use of it!

+## Better performance for the Web Editor

+Every new release of GitLab is faster than its previous, but in this release we did something special.
+We replaced the satellites that were used for editing in the web interface.
+This has significantly improved the performance of the web editor.

 ## Merge Request Approvers (EE only)

 If you want to make absolutely sure that a merge request is checked by multiple